Off-Campus Eligibility & Exemptions

 - If you have resided in the residence halls for four semesters but have not obtained junior class status; or

-- If you are medically excusable as determined by the Director of Auxiliary Services**; or
+- If you are medically excusable as determined by the Director of Auxiliary Services (required documentation may include but not limited to: support in writing from a doctor, medical history, etc.); or

-- If you have obtained a minimum of 30 credit hours and have maintained a minimum 3.50 cumulative grade point average.
+- If you have lived on campus for one (1) year or two (2) semesters, have obtained a minimum of 30 credit hours, and have maintained a minimum 3.50 cumulative grade point average.

 Are you are a resident of the San Luis Valley and are planning to live at home with your parents, or will you be living with an immediate family member at their permanent address?